 www.roothousemuseum.com

 Two Cobb County cities offer tours exploring the area’s paranormal landmarks.
-Ghosts of Marietta hosts both walking and bus tours around downtown.
+Ghosts of Marietta hosts walking tours around downtown.
 Learn stories of the most haunted buildings in Marietta featured on television and the grim details of why they linger.
 Acworth Ghost Tours are led on foot through downtown on Friday and Saturday nights in October.

 Seeking something scarier?
 Try Cobb County’s other Fall activities like Folklore Haunted House, Fright Fest after dark, or Escape Woods!
 You can also get inspired by reading our “8 Spooky Spots to Get in the Halloween Spirit” blog.